astrcrai/prospero-docs/docs/source/scheduler.rst

 which will enable Slurm to allocate the job the 128 cores it requests by allocating either two Prospero-I nodes, or a single Prospero-II node.

+It is possible to submit jobs to the ``compute`` and ``long`` partitions, but restrict them to running on only one type of node, i.e. only Prospero-I nodes or only Prospero-II nodes.
+To do this, one includes the SLURM option ``--constraint=epyc7k`` to restrict to Prospero-I nodes and ``--constraint=epyc9k`` to restrict to Prospero-II nodes.